node-link/minecord/README.md

 I would be delighted if you rewrite `README.md` in native English!!

 Of course, I would be delighted if you point out any problems or improvements related to the program.

+Or, I would appreciate it if you increase the number of plugins included by default.

 https://github.com/node-link/minecord/issues